jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/adding-a-full-webpage-width-image.md

 A full webpage-width image is as wide browser window in which it resides.
 Full webpage-width images are usually landscape-oriented images.

-An example of a text column-width image can be found in [this story](http://election2016.mediamilwaukee.com/wisconsin/sharons-red-apple-inn).
+Examples of full webpage-width images can be found in [this story](http://election2016.mediamilwaukee.com/wisconsin/old-man-time).

 1. In your Post, select the Text tab to add work in the Text editor.
 2. In the Text editor, position the cursor where you would like the image to appear.